CLASSIC FALLOUT

 7. Don't use a guide unless you are REALLY stuck.
 You aren't REALLY stuck unless you have to reload a couple times.

 9. Roleplay a bit, stand in-front of people you want to trade with, shout from a distance at people you want to shout at from a distance.
 This DOES matter.
-Having your weapons drawn while you talk to people also matters in some cases.
+Having your weapons drawn while you talk to people also matters.

 11. The game is split into 3 acts.
 Act 1: The Tutorial Towns (First two major settlements) Act 2: The Open World (The other major settlements and finding the water chip) Act 3: The End Game (Discovering the location of the Final Boss and finishing them off.)
 There is a time limit.
 It's not super strict, but if you dilly dally too long or assume the only timer in the game is the one it shows you, then you might have a bad time, remember to use common sense.

-14. While you are in Shady Sands you need to search all the bookshelves in town until you find a rope.
+14. Not really a spoiler, the only moon logic in the game is found during the opening hours of the game.
+While you are in Shady Sands you need to search all the bookshelves in town until you find a rope.
 You won't be able to explore vault 15 without it.

 My Character Sheet